TimBenedet/BrewCrafter/README.md

-# GitBrew - Your Cloud-Based Beer Recipe Book
+# BrewCrafter - Your Cloud-Based Beer Recipe Book

-GitBrew is a modern web application designed for homebrewers and craft beer enthusiasts to manage, create, and explore beer recipes.
+BrewCrafter is a modern web application designed for homebrewers and craft beer enthusiasts to manage, create, and explore beer recipes.
 It leverages a cloud-based approach for recipe storage, making your recipes accessible anywhere.

 ## Project Goal

-The primary goal of GitBrew is to provide a user-friendly and feature-rich platform for:
+The primary goal of BrewCrafter is to provide a user-friendly and feature-rich platform for:
 *   Storing and organizing BeerXML recipes in the cloud.
 *   Easily viewing detailed recipe information, including ingredients, mash steps, and target statistics.
 *   Creating new recipes from scratch using a comprehensive form that generates BeerXML.